schuellerf/insights-mcp/README.md

 }
 ```

+#### Cursor "Streamable HTTP"
-or use it via "Streamable HTTP"
+Alternatively you can use it via "Streamable HTTP".<br>
+Only use this for more advanced use cases like remote access.

-start the server:
+To start the server:

 ```
 podman run --net host --rm ghcr.io/redhatinsights/insights-mcp:latest http
 ```

-then integrate:
+then add the following to your `~/.cursor/mcp.json` file:

 ```
 {